What Does a Pickleball Court Look Like?

 Lines

 The next thing you’ll notice are the lines on the court.
-A
+A pickleball court has several lines that determine the boundaries of play.

 The court is divided into two halves by a centerline lengthwise and a net down the center of the court.
 There are non-volley lines on each side of the net.
-This 7-foot zone between the net and the non-volley lines is also known as the “kitchen” and it is where players cannot stand while volleying.
+This 7-foot zone between the net and the non-volley lines is also known as the “kitchen” and it is where players cannot stand while volleying

 The non-volley zone is designed to prevent players from smashing the ball too close to the net and overwhelming their opponents.